brege/brege.org/content/post/new-way-forward-for-deploying-brege.org.md

 ## New workflow for publishing an article

-1. Now, I use Hugo to create my article
+1. I once again use Hugo to create my article
 ``` bash
 cd ~/Build/brege.org
 hugo new post/new-way-forward-for-deploying-brege.org.md